Hong Kong Island: Marine reserve

 The only marine reserve in Hong Kong, the Cape D'Aguilar Marine Reserve, is located on the southern tip of the island in Cape D'Aguilar.
 It was opened in July 1996 and has a sea area of approximately 20 hectares.
 The reserve was set up for the purpose of the conservation of marine resources, scientific studies and education for the appreciation of precious marine resources.
-Visits to the marine reserve by the public is discouraged, with water sports and costal recreational activities prohibited in the area.
+Visits to the marine reserve by the public is discouraged, with water sports and coastal recreational activities prohibited in the area.
 It is managed by the Agriculture, Fisheries and Conservation Department.

 Beaches

 Many public beaches are also located in the Southern District of Hong Kong Island, which being the Deep Water Bay, Repulse Bay, Middle Bay, South Bay, Chung Hom Kok Beach, St. Stephen's Beach, Stanley Main Beach, Hair Pin Beach, Turtle Cove Beach, Shek O, and Big Wave Bay.
 These are all popular locations for water sports and activities.
-Public beaches are managed by the Leisure and Cultural Services Department.
+All public beaches are managed by the Leisure and Cultural Services Department.